 Let’s illustrate this with an example.
 Let's say you made $30,000 in annual rental income and your property is worth $600,000.
 Using the calculation: $30,000 / $600,000 x 100 = a 5% gross rental yield.

 Net rental yield takes into account all the expenses you incurred in the year.
-While it’s similar to the first formula, you’ll need more information for an accurate result.
+While it is similar to the first formula, you will need more information for an accurate result.

 How to calculate net rental yield:

 This can be expressed by this simple formula:

 Net rental yield = (annual rental income - annual expenses) / (total property costs) x 100

 Let's illustrate with another example.
 Say you made $30,000 in rental income and your property is worth $600,000.
 But this time, you also had to fork out $2,000 for repairs, $3,000 for insurance, and $1,000 in body corporate fees.
 Meaning, your expenses total $6,000.

 Using the calculation: ($30,000 (income) - $6,000 (expenses)) / by $600,000 (property value) x by 100 = a 4% net rental yield.

 Use the formulas above when calculating rental yield to see if a property investment is a worthwhile opportunity.
 Look at your rental yield periodically to ensure you’re making the most out of your rental property.